MarkoGodra/Behavioral-Cloning/writeup_report.md

 ### Detailed Model Architecture and Training Strategy

-The overall strategy for deriving a model architecture was to use well knonw and field proven models with possible minor modifications.
+The overall strategy for deriving a model architecture was to use well known and field proven models with possible minor modifications.

 LeNet architecture was used as a strating point.
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a high MSE on both training set and validation set.
 This implied that the model was underfitting.